vhscom/after-dark/docs/content/module/toxic-swamp.md

 - Automatically starts when external power is detected
 - Suspends operation during loss of power or attention
 - Optimized for low-bandwidth high-latency connections
+- Cannot be detected by MinerBlock extension at 1.2.12

 # Installation